2-2-2-0: Usage

-The locomotives were never reliable and Webb's successor George Whale withdrew them all within three years of taking up office in 1903, The type was used with more success on French railways with a 4-cylinder compound locomotive designed by Alfred de Glehn, of the Société Alsacienne de Constructions Mécaniques (SACM) in 1886.
-Later examples were of the 4-2-2-0 configuration.
+The locomotives were never reliable and Webb's successor George Whale withdrew them all within three years of taking up office in 1903, The Pennsylvania Railroad had one engine based on the LNWR compounds which proved to be underpowered and was scrapped in 1897.
+The type was used with more success on French railways with a 4-cylinder compound locomotive designed by Alfred de Glehn, of the Société Alsacienne de Constructions Mécaniques (SACM) in 1885.
+One later example was of the 4-2-2-0 configuration but it was eventually rebuilt as a 4-4-0 instead.